sunyt32/sunyt32.github.io/index.md

 ---

 # About Me
-I'm a second-year PhD student in Tsinghua University, advised by [Jianyong Wang](http://dbgroup.cs.tsinghua.edu.cn/wangjy/).
-Meanwhile, I'm working as a research intern in Microsoft Research Asia, mentored by [Li Dong](http://dong.li/).
-My research interest is the LLM backbone, long sequence's modeling and inference, and Multimodal LLM.
+I'm a PhD candidate in Tsinghua University, advised by [Jianyong Wang](http://dbgroup.cs.tsinghua.edu.cn/wangjy/).
+Meanwhile, I am a Pre-Career Scholar in Shanghai Innovation Institute.
+I have been working as a research intern in Microsoft Research Asia since Jul 2023, mentored by [Li Dong](http://dong.li/).
+My research interests span two main directions.
+The first focuses on the architecture and pre-training of LLM, including attention mechanism design, and scalable inference and generation for long-context modeling.
+The second centers on multimodal world models, with an emphasis on unified multimodal architectures and autoregressive video generation, as well as their applications in embodied intelligence and real-time video interaction.

 Email: syt23@mails.tsinghua.edu.cn
 Links: \[[GitHub](https://github.com/sunyt32)\] \[[Twitter](https://twitter.com/sunyt_thu)\] \[[Google Scholar](https://scholar.google.com/citations?user=apGDooYAAAAJ&hl=en)\]

 # Education
-* Ph.D. student, Tsinghua University (2023/08 ~ )
+* Ph.D., Tsinghua University (2023/08 ~ )
-* Undergrauate student, Tsinghua University (2018/08 ~ 2023/07)
+* Undergrauate, Tsinghua University (2018/08 ~ 2023/07)
   * Computer Science and Technology (2020/08 ~ 2023/07)
   * Mathematics and Physics (2018/08 ~ 2020/07)
 * Taiyuan No.5 Middle School (2015/08 ~ 2018/07)